runarorama/runarorama.github.com/source/_posts/2015-06-23-a-scala-comonad-tutorial.markdown

 }
 ```

 Note that counit is pronounced "co-unit", not "cow-knit".
 It's also sometimes called `extract` because it allows you to get a value of type `A` _out of_ a `W[A]`.
+While with monads you can generally only put values in and not get them out, with comonads you can generally only get them out and not put them in.

+And instead being able to `join` to levels of a monad into one, we can `duplicate` one level of a comonad into two.

+Kind of weird, right?
 This also has to obey some laws.
-We'll get to those later on, but let's first look at some examples.
+We'll get to those later on, but let's first look at some actual comonads.

 ### The identity comonad